Article

 "In a downturn especially, rebranding serves as a powerful, regenerative force.
 It's an opportunity to transform and improve the overall health of the company."

-GR: Risk-free environmental protection turned out to be the baseline of what customers expect from us, not our key promise.
-During the rebrand, we discovered that the priority at the top of our pyramid was actually reliability.
 Our customers need us to be there for them and care about what ultimately happens with the disposal of their waste.
-Our new brand speaks to our commitment to reliability through out every stage of the disposal process.
+Our new brand speaks to our commitment to reliability throughout every stage of the disposal process.

-Weigh Time and Cost Considerations
+Time and Cost Considerations During Rebranding

-BB: To build on Gabriel's point about investing in brand upfront, we often find that the depth and quality of a rebrand is proportionate to how much time or money an organization is willing to commit to the effort.
-Even if you partner with a third party, expect to be engaged throughout the process.
-The brand should reflect the authentic spirit of the company, which means providing your team with access to company leadership as well as the vital “boots on the ground” stewards of your brand.
+BB: To build on Gabriel’s point about investing in the brand upfront, we often find that the depth and quality of a rebrand is proportionate to how much time or money an organization is willing to commit to the effort.
+Even if you partner with a third party, you should expect to be engaged throughout the process.

-BB: The branding process helps align the organization around your values.
+BB: The rebranding process helps align the organization around your values.
 Active engagement with and participation from internal groups leads to a more authentic expression of your identity.
 And because you cared enough to ask your customers questions about your service and their expectations, you have formed stronger bonds with clients.

-GR: Now we’re beginning to introduce the new brand to our team.
-If our sales people go out after this and continue to sell in the same way they did before, then we have not done our job properly.
 The rebrand means so much more than that.
-When customers ask “why did you change your name,” that is an opportunity for a field sales person to engage in a conversation about our company values that they do not normally get to have.
-And the whole idea is that these conversations matter to the growth our business.
+When customers ask “why did you change your name,” that is an opportunity for a field salesperson to engage in a conversation about our company values that they do not normally get to have.
+And the whole idea is that these conversations matter to the growth of our business by engaging both new and existing customers.

 Take the First Step